Collector3/magnetic-feather/README.md

 ![ESP32 Enable Pin](png/esp32-enable-pin.png)

-On the ESP32: With the enable pin pulled low, quiescent power consumption drops to around 100μA.
-Nominal consumption with the default program (which scans for SSIDs) is around 130mA (burst).
+On the ESP32: Nominal consumption with the default program (which scans for SSIDs) is around 130mA (burst).
+With the enable pin pulled low, quiescent power consumption is around 100μA.

 With a full battery, using the ENable pin to disconnect power drains a 350 mAh battery in about 100 days (optimisic estimate with an adjustment factor of 0.7).